ON-DEMAND COURSE

 This course offers language, insight, and image to help us deepen our understanding and grow more consciously in relationship with ourselves and the archetypal ground of life.

-• You want to understand how your early relationship with your mother still shapes your sense of self, safety, and belonging.
+• Understand how your early relationship with your mother still shapes your sense of self, safety, and belonging.

-• You feel caught in emotional patterns—such as people-pleasing, emotional distance, or longing—and want to explore their deeper roots.
+• Understand why you feel caught in emotional patterns—such as people-pleasing, emotional distance, or longing—and want to explore their deeper roots.

-• You are curious about how archetypal energies influence your life, especially in your relationships, body, and search for home.
+• Know how archetypal energies influence your life, especially in your relationships, body, and search for home.

-• You sense the pull of inherited expectations or fears, and are looking for insight, language, and imagery to loosen their grip.
+• Sense the pull of inherited expectations or fears, and are looking for insight, language, and imagery to loosen their grip.

-• You want to deepen your individuation journey by understanding the archetypal and psychological dynamics of the mother complex in men and women.
+• Deepen your individuation journey by understanding the archetypal and psychological dynamics of the mother complex in men and women.

 Class 1: The Mother Archetype